zeckrust/RealEngine/README.md

 2. [Download](https://openframeworks.cc/download/) openFrameworks for Visual Studio

-3. From the root directory of the openFrameworks directory, clone this repository in the **_apps_** folder
+3. From the root directory of the openFrameworks folder, clone this repository in the **_apps_** folder